Search F News...

 Inside the Chicago Alternative Comics Expo 2024 and tips for aspiring comic artists

-Entering CAKE, a banner of the 2024 poster designed by Jasjyot Singh Hans greets guests beside the walkway into the first expo floor and a table of cheerful CAKE volunteers.
+A banner of the 2024 CAKE poster designed by Jasjyot Singh Hans greets guests beside the walkway into the first floor of the expo.
+Left of the banner is a table of cheerful CAKE volunteers.
 Photo by Mya Nicole Jones.

 The environment was lively inside the Zhou B Arts Center.
 Attendees were greeted by a table of volunteers providing pamphlets with expo and sales information.
-The expo floor was packed with tables of people down every aisle.
-But the space accommodated guests to sit down or step outside whenever needed.
-CAKE has been extremely conscious of accessibility, maintaining safer spaces and DEI policies, promoting the use and acceptance of masks, and this year, providing a shuttle from the Sox-35 red line train station due to the DNC CTA reroutes and closures.
+Comics makers and art vendors packed every aisle.
+Nevertheless, the space accommodated guests to sit down or step outside whenever needed.

-Walking up to the second floor of the Zhou B Arts center, a sea of vendors and viewers occupies the expo floor.
+A sea of vendors and viewers occupy the second floor of the Zhou B Arts Center.
 Photo by Mya Nicole Jones.

-On the first floor of the Zhou B Arts Center, panels take place beside books and artwork on a stage before rows of chairs.
+Two panelists present on a comics-related subject.
+There were several scheduled panels on the first floor of the Arts Center, taking place beside books and artwork.
 Photo by Mya Nicole Jones.

-This was her second year presenting at CAKE, she shared her experience with F Newsmagazine: “As someone who grew up in Chicago, I loved to visit CAKE when I was just getting into comics.
-Last year I was able to squeeze into Field Mouse Presses’ table—my publisher, but they’ve grown a lot so they have no room anymore at their table.
-So I bought my own table”.
+“As someone who grew up in Chicago, I loved to visit CAKE when I was just getting into comics.
+Last year I was able to squeeze into Field Mouse Presses’ table — my publisher — but they’ve grown a lot so they have no room anymore at their table.
+So I bought my own table,” said Carter.

 SAIC BFA Fall 2024 student Ruby Carter shares her excitement for her newly published comic “bird comic” at the Field Mouse Press table for book signing.
 Photo by Mya Nicole Jones.

-Opportunities like CAKE are important.
-Not just for bringing sales to artists or providing an activity in the neighborhood, but for community building and pure connection.
-2023 alum and previous F Newsmagazine comics editor Teddie Bernard, who was present sharing a table with a friend SAIC 2022 alum Dante Lunmsden.
+2023 alum and previous F Newsmagazine comics editor Teddie Bernard shared a table with a friend SAIC 2022 alum Dante Lunmsden.

-Bernard gave his perspective, “I think that the pandemic spurred an entire group of people who were like, ‘oh my God, everything in my life is online.
+“I think that the pandemic spurred an entire group of people who were like, ‘Oh my God, everything in my life is online.
 I need to be making zines’.
-Zines have already been becoming super popular in the last decade, but having that sort of isolation, I think that having a physical thing that people were making and sharing together once we could come back in person has been like such a vital thing for so many people”.
+Zines have already been becoming super popular in the last decade, but having that sort of isolation, I think that having a physical thing that people were making and sharing together once we could come back in person has been like such a vital thing for so many people,” said Teddie Bernard (BFA 2023).

-The constant growth of CAKE reflects its significance in the community.
-CAKE’s digital archive of posters and photos from their past events beautifully documents its growth.
-This year CAKE featured seven special guests, awarded their Cupcake and First Slice Award to eight tabling artists.
+CAKE’s consistent growth reflects its significance in the comics community.
+CAKE’s digital archive of posters and photos from their past events documents its growth.
+This year, CAKE featured seven special guests, and awarded their Cupcake and First Slice Award to eight tabling artists.

 Leave a Reply